General entry requirements

 You will examine the law of civil liability for wrongfully inflicted damage or injury: the law of tort.
 We emphasise the processes and techniques involved in judicial (as opposed to legislative or administrative) law-making; the relevance and responsiveness of doctrines thus developed to society’s actual problems; and the policies and philosophies underlying the rules.
 As well as acquiring knowledge of the application of these technical areas of law, you will develop skills of legal reasoning and critical judgement, with particular reference to insurance, loss spreading, developing medical knowledge, professional standards and consumer protection.
 Work is undertaken independently and in debate and collaboration with your peers.

 Introduction to German Law and Methodology

-This module, for first-year students on the Law with German Law LL.B, prepares them for the second and third years of German Law.
+This first year module will prepare you for the second and third years of your German Law degree.
 It will familiarise you with German legal terminology and the German legal system.
 We will focus on German constitutional law and gain understanding through the study of German legal texts and statutes.
 Working in a small group, you will gain confidence in using spoken German in a legal context.
 Your aptitude will be assessed through a written research project, oral presentation and a class exam.